How to Tailor Your Investment Banking Resume?

 Here are some more important tips and guidelines for your investment banking resume.
 Whether you’re applying for an analyst or an associate position, these are absolutely critical to follow:

-- Run spellcheck (or a more advanced software like Grammarly)
+- Run spellcheck (or a more advanced software program such as Grammarly)

 - Get at least one other person to thoroughly proofread it

-- Use a safe font like Time New Roman, Arial, Open Sans, etc (nothing crazy or too fancy)
+- Use a safe font like Times New Roman, Arial, etc. (nothing crazy or too fancy)

 - Ensure it’s only one page long

 - Set a reasonable margin (you can maximize the space, but don’t make the margin so small it looks bad)

-- Optimize the line spacing to fit more information, but as with the point above, don’t over do it
+- Optimize the line spacing to fit more information in, but as with the point above, don’t over do it

 - Highlight any transaction or investment banking related experience very prominently

 - If you don’t have relevant work experience, add extracurriculars that involve relevant skills like financial modeling, investing, trading, case competitions, etc.

-- Demonstrate your hard work ethic (via juggling school, plus internships, plus clubs, plus athletics, plus arts, etc., etc.)
+- Demonstrate your hard work ethic (via juggling school, internships, clubs, athletics, arts, etc., etc.)

 - Display your academic achievement clearly with GPA, major, and relevant courses.